-The CPU has an integrated Ethernet PG/OP channel.
+The CPU 013-CCF0R00 has an integrated Ethernet PG/OP channel.
 This channel allows you to program and remote control your CPU.

 - The Ethernet PG/OP channel (X1/X2) is designed as switch.
-This enables PG/OP communication via the connections X1 and X2. - Configurable connections are possible. - DHCP respectively the assignment of the network configuration with a DHCP server is supported. - Default diagnostics addresses: 2025 ...
-2040 - At the first commissioning respectively after a factory reset the Ethernet PG/OP channel has no IP address.
-For online access to the CPU via the Ethernet PG/OP channel, valid IP address parameters have to be assigned to this by means of your configuration tool.
-This is called "initialization". - Via the Ethernet PG/OP channel, you have access to: - Device website, where you can find information on firmware status, connected peripherals, current cycle times, etc. - WebVisu project, which is to be created in the SPEED7 Studio. - PROFINET IO controller or the PROFINET I-Device.
+This enables PG/OP communication via the connections X1 and X2. - The PG/OP channel also gives you access to the internal web page that contains information about firmware version, connected I/O devices, current cycle times etc. - With the first start-up respectively after an overall reset the Ethernet PG/OP channel does not have any IP address. - For online access to the CPU via Ethernet PG/OP channel valid IP address parameters have to be assigned to this.
+This is called "initialization". - This can be done with the Siemens SIMATIC Manager.